Angle Lifeboat Station: History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Three silver medals were awarded for local rescues prior to the establishment of a lifeboat station at Angle.
 On 19 November 1850, Thomas Landells, Tide Surveyor for H.M.
 Customs, would rescue eight people from the schooner Maria.

 At a meeting of the RNLI committee of management on Thursday 5 December 1867, a letter was read from Inspecting Commander Harvey, RN, of Milford coastguard.
 Offering the support of local gentlemen to form a local branch, he requested that a lifeboat station be established as a necessity at Milford Haven, which was agreed.
 Milford Lifeboat Station was established at Angle Point, where a stone boat house and wooden slipway were constructed by Mr P. James, at a cost of £170-4s-0d, and a 33-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was built by Woolfe of Shadwell, London, at a cost of £275.

 A second letter, received on 23 November 1867, was from Titus Salt Jr., who wished to defray the cost of the new station, and forwarded a cheque for the sum of £420.
 Titus Salt Jr. was the son of Bradford philanthropist Sir Titus Salt, famous for creating Saltaire model village, and married Catherine Crossley, daughter of the Halifax carpet manufacturer Joseph Crossley in 1866.
 Crossley's daughter was Catherine as per her birth certificate, but Katherine Street in Saltaire is named after her, and as per Salt Jr.'s wishes, the lifeboat was named Katherine at a ceremony on 28 November 1868.

 In 1887, it was decided to replace the old wooden slipway with a new and longer slipway, 200 feet in length.
 A new 37-foot lifeboat, Henry Martin Harvey (ON 227) was placed at the station in 1888.
 The new boat would be returned to London for the addition of a drop-keel in 1891, returning in 1892.
-In October 1892, the station name was changed from to Angle, Milford Haven Lifeboat Station.
+In October 1892, the station name was changed to Angle, Milford Haven Lifeboat Station.

 Plans were announced in 1926 to place a motor-lifeboat at Angle, and construction began of a new larger boathouse and deep-water slipway, to the west side of the existing boathouse.
 It was completed in January 1929, at a cost of £20,000.
 On 10 January, a 45-foot 6in lifeboat Elizabeth Elson (ON 713), arrived on station.
 With twin 40 hp petrol engines, she was capable of 8.23 knots.
 In her 28 years on service at Angle, she would be launched 58 times, and rescue 144 lives.